Location Innovation HUB

-As a continuation of Recreate data! project, Virma service is developed further in cooperation with municipalities and other stakeholders.
-Also, a new mobile app is made in order to access recreational data even easier when walking in nature.
-The project last from year 2020 to 2022.
+As a continuation of Recreate data! project, Virma service was developed and enriched further in cooperation with municipalities and other stakeholders.
+Also, a new mobile app Virma Kartta was made in order to enable access to recreational data even easier.
+The project lasts from year 2020 to 2023.

 Coordination of regional land use plan’s data content